-To know is to be aware; to be aware is the first step in safety.
-All personnel in every type of company or enterprise must have a sound basic understanding of what safety stands for and how each individual can be an asset or a liability to the company or enterprise.
-This EuroMaTech training course will motivate personnel to achieve greater safety performance standards because of the knowledge gained within the training course.
-There will come the realisation that safety is not a number but a value and the value has a direct effect on all personnel.
+This EuroMaTech Safety training course will motivate personnel to achieve higher safety performance standards because of the knowledge gained within the program.
+There will be a realisation that safety is not a number, but a value and the value have a direct effect on all personnel.
 The ultimate goal is that everyone returns home safely at the end of each working day – zero harm is the vision.

 WHO SHOULD ATTEND?